jmswaney/thesis/README.md

-# PhD Thesis for Justin Swaney
+# Scaling Up 3D Imaging, Analysis, and Culture of Complex Brain Models

 > *"Pascal meditated upon outer space, but we need only turn our thoughts inward
 > to feel his dread.
 Inside every one of our skulls lies an organ so vast in its
 > complexity that it might as well be infinite."*

 ― Sebastian Seung, Connectome: How the Brain's Wiring Makes Us Who We Are

-## Scaling Up 3D Imaging, Analysis, and Culture of Complex Brain Models

 This thesis summarizes a body of work in scaling up experimental techniques used in neuroscience research.
 Specifically, this thesis describes technological